-This accounting change was reflected as a change in accounting estimate effected by a change in accounting principle.
-Following the change in accounting estimate, the Company's liability for asbestos-related claims will be based on a study from the Company's third-party actuary, the Company's review of the study, as well as the Company's own review of asbestos claims and claim resolution activity.
-After completing its study in the second quarter of 2020, the Company recorded a non-cash, pre-tax charge of \$23.4 million.
+The Company accrues for all asbestos-related future defense costs for both known and unknown claims, which the Company believes are reasonably estimable.
+The Company's liability for asbestos-related claims is based on a study from the Company's third-party actuary, the Company's review of the study, as well as the Company's own review of asbestos claims and claim resolution activity.
 In 2021, the Company commissioned its actuary to update the asbestos study based on data as of September 30, 2021.
 The Company recorded a non-cash, pre-tax charge of \$1.5 million to increase the liability estimate to \$28.2 million, at the low-end of the range of the 2021 study.
-These pre-tax charges for 2020 and 2021 are included in selling, general and administrative expenses in the accompanying consolidated statement of operations.

 In 2022, the Company commissioned its actuary to update the asbestos study based on data as of September 30, 2022, which yielded a range of possible future liability of \$29.6 million to \$39.5 million.
 The Company did not believe any amount within the range of potential outcomes represented a better estimate than another given the many factors and assumptions inherent in the projections, and therefore recorded a non-cash, pre-tax charge of \$5.6 million to increase the liability estimate to \$29.6 million, at the low-end of the range.
-This charge is included in selling, general and administrative expenses in the accompanying consolidated statement of operations.
-As of December 31, 2022, the Company's total asbestos-related liability is \$29.1 million, and is included in accrued liabilities and other long-term liabilities, respectively, in the accompanying consolidated balance sheet.
+As of December 31, 2023, the Company's total asbestos-related liability was \$26.6 million.